ABOUT THE BOOK

 “Parents and church leaders both usually overestimate the time they have and underestimate their influence.
 You will love how this book helps you, as a leader or a parent, leverage both time and influence at every stage of the adventure.”

 ABOUT THE AUTHORS

 Reggie Joiner is the founder and CEO of Orange, an organization designed to redefine ministry approaches for churches and family environments.
 For nearly 40 years, he’s mentored teachers and leaders who influence the next generation.
 Reggie and his wife, Debbie, have raised four kids into adulthood.

-Kristen Ivy is executive director of The Phase Project (a collaborative, ongoing effort to assemble classic and innovative research about child development with an emphasis on practical application).
-Kristen blends a background in child development with a Master of Divinity and over 15 years of leading children and students.
-She and her husband, Matt, have three children in the preschool and elementary phases.
+Kristen Ivy is the president of Orange and a co-founder of The Phase Project.
+Kristen blends a background in child development with a master of divinity and over 15 years of leading children and students.
+She and her husband, Matt, have three children in the elementary and middle school phases.